andrewdyer/vite-react-app-template/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Totally free for private or commercial projects.

+## Introduction

-This template is built using the official Vite template for React with TypeScript and SWC (Speedy Web Compiler) and includes the following extended setup:
+This template provides a robust starting point for building frontend applications.
+It enhances the official Vite template for React with TypeScript and SWC (Speedy Web Compiler) by integrating additional tools and configurations.
+These include:

 - [Vitest](https://vitest.dev/) for unit testing, along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components, Vitest UI, and coverage reports.
 - [Storybook](https://storybook.js.org/) for building and testing UI components in isolation.